Skip to Main Content

 What night vision technologies do you use?

 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through rental houses in Seoul and Busan.
-Equipment selection depends on whether you're filming Asiatic black bears in Jirisan or astrophotography on Jeju.
+The gear we pick depends on whether you film Asiatic black bears in Jirisan or astrophotography on Jeju.

 Can you film Korean wildlife in complete darkness?

 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing Asiatic black bears, water deer, red-crowned cranes, and rare Amur leopards across Seoraksan, Jirisan, and Suncheon Bay reserves.
+With IR lighting we film in zero-lux conditions without disturbing the animals at night.
+This is key for capturing Asiatic black bears, water deer, red-crowned cranes, and rare Amur leopards across Seoraksan, Jirisan, and Suncheon Bay reserves.

 What's the difference between night vision looks?